 Rami of Jamrah Aqabah

-In Mina, hit Jamrah Aqabah with seven pebbles one after the other.
-On account of risk to life, the old, weak or sick persons can perform Rami a little before sunset or at night.
+In Mina, stone Jamrah Aqabah with seven pebbles one after the other.
+Due to the risk to life, the old, weak or sick persons can perform Rami a little before sunset or at night.

 Stop saying Talbiyah when you throw the first pebble.
 Also don't stop for du'a.
 Just go to your residence and do Qurbani (animal sacrifice).